Post

 Conclusion

 This was surprisingly easy.
 Except there is sadly no support for standard bluetooth micropython module (as of 2025-06-08 and MicroPython 1.25), which is critical for this piece of hardware.
-Neither ubluepy or ble which I found on Seeed Xiao with the same chip and which are basically useless anyways - I mean for Bluetooth LE.
+Neither ubluepy or ble modules which I found on Seeed Xiao with the same chip are available.
+And they are basically useless anyways - I mean for Bluetooth LE.

-Bluetooth LE works with Zephyr RTOS, which is requires programming in C.
+Bluetooth LE works with Zephyr RTOS, which requires programming in C.

 This post is licensed under CC BY 4.0 by the author.